skylarnagao/peerio-client/SPECIFICATION.md

 - `modifiedMessagesAvailable` - Sent when a new message has been received, or a receipt has been added to a message.

 Medium priority/frequency:
-- `receivedContactRequestsAvailable` - Sent when someone has added the user as a contact.
-- `newContactsAvailable` - Sent when someone has accepted a contact request sent by the user.
+- `newContactsAvailable` - Sent when the number of contacts, sent contact requests or received contact requests has changed.

 Low priority/frequency:
 - `uploadedFilesAvailable` - Sent when the number of files a user has uploaded (ie. not received from someone else) changes.
-- `sentContactRequestsAvailable` - Sent when the number of sent contact requests changes (generally means a new contact, or can mean a rejected contact request).
-- `contactsAvailable` - Sent when the number of contacts has changed, generally either the same as when a new contact has accepted a request OR also if someone has removed the user as a contact.
 - `modifiedConversationsAvailable` - Sent when the events in a conversation have changed, ie. a participant has removed/left the conversation.

 When the client receives these messages, it will request data from the server normally, ie. by sending `getReceivedContactRequests`, `getContacts` and `getModifiedMessageIDs` messages to the server respectively, with all necessary parameters (including a valid `authToken`).